ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 - `formatting` – Log format for console output.
 Currently, only `json` is supported).
 - `use_syslog` - Also forward log output to syslog.
 - `syslog_level` - Log level for logging to syslog.
+- `message_regexp` - Only log messages that match this regular expression.
+Defaults to `""`, indicating no filtering.
+- `message_regexp_negative` - Only log messages that don't match this regular expression.
+Defaults to `""`, indicating no filtering.

 **Log format specifiers**